 Supposedly, Niels Bohr said this to Einstein, while discussing concepts in quantum physics such as the Heisenberg Uncertainty Principle and Schrodinger’s Cat.
 This post isn’t a knock against Einstein, as he was a brilliant man.
-But this quote explains a lot in modern society.
+But this quote explains a lot about we live in modern society and how to use thinking in not just science, but in our personal lives.

 Logic is important.
 After all, you can’t write a computer program, without logic.
-But it takes thinking to assemble that logic and develop it into a viable deliverable.
+But it takes thinking to assemble that logic and develop it into a viable deliverable that provides value.
 Otherwise, garbage in is garbage out.

-Logic might tell us that cheap food means easy calories, but it takes thinking to solve the deeper environmental, social and humane problems of providing a secure, sustainable food system.
+Logic might tell us that cheap food means easy calories, but it takes thinking to solve the deeper environmental, social and humane problems of providing a secure, sustainable, less wasteful food system.

 Logic might tell us that perpetual economic growth is good for our investments, but thinking will uncover that unlimited growth is not sustainable.